karmab/kcli/README.md

 Note that the description of the VM will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching VMS.

 When launching a plan, the plan name is optional.
 If not is provided, a random generated keyword will be used.
-This keyword will be a fun name based on this cool python project: [name generator](https://github.com/shamrin/namesgenerator), which emulates Docker container names :).
+This keyword will be a fun name based on this cool project: [name generator](https://github.com/shamrin/namesgenerator), which emulates Docker container names

 If a file with the plan isnt specified with -f , the file kcli_plan.yml in the current directory will be used, if available.